remix-run/react-router/docs/explanation/type-safety.md

 If you haven't done so already, check out our guide for [setting up type safety][route-module-type-safety] in a new project.

-React Router generates types for each route in your app that provide type safety for the route module exports.
+React Router generates types for each route in your app to provide type safety for the route module exports.

 For example, let's say you have a `products/:id` route configured: